egemenkopuz/nvim/PLUGINS.md

 - [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) - Quickstart configurations for the LSP client.
 - [outline.nvim](https://github.com/hedyhli/outline.nvim) - A significantly enhanced and refactored fork of `symbols-outline.nvim`.
 - [tiny-code-action.nvim](https://github.com/rachartier/tiny-code-action.nvim) - Provides a simple way to run and visualize code actions with Telescope.
+- [tiny-inline-diagnostic.nvim](https://github.com/rachartier/tiny-inline-diagnostic.nvim) - Display prettier diagnostic messages.
+Display one line diagnostic messages where the cursor is, with icons and colors.
 - [trouble.nvim](https://github.com/folke/trouble.nvim) - A pretty diagnostics list to help you solve all the trouble your code is causing.

 ## Search